 How will a given feature of your software increase the customer’s revenue, lower their costs, and save them time?
 Talk to your potential client about end-users.
 Target their needs in the conversation.

 In the 2019 RFPIO Responder Survey, we asked busy salespeople what their favorite RFPIO feature was.
-A resounding 93% said the answer library.
+A resounding 93% said the Content Library.
 It’s a great feature, definitely—but how do you sell that?
-You could point out what the answer library does in mechanics and specifics.
+You could point out what the Content Library does in mechanics and specifics.
 However, the real win lies in selling it as “an efficiency.”

 RFP response automation is a winning solution.
 When you save a salesperson’s time, they can focus more on selling, thus also affecting the bottom line.
 Now you’ve sold them on saving time and increasing revenue.